-INSTRUCTIONS: Transfer relevant notes, concerns, questions, and required actions onto this page.
+INSTRUCTIONS: Refer to your course notes and use the following questions to make a list of your next actions.
 If there is something that does not fit neatly into one of these categories, place it in the "other" category.
 For each item listed, add a date/timeframe for completion.

-uu te, timename for completion.
+cc, c interraine for completion.

 1. Whom do I need to call, write, or visit?

+2 What information do I nood?
+What am I unclear about?

-2. What information do I need?
+۷. What information do I need?
 What am I unclear about?

 3. What are some specific questions I need to ask to get clarification?

 4. What tasks must I do?

 5. Other